erensoen/TraceBack/README.md

 ## 📜 System License & Legal

-This framework is protected under the **AGPL-3.0 License**.
+This framework is protected under the AGPL-3.0 License.

-> **Disclaimer:** TraceBack is strictly intended for authorized digital footprint audits, defensive security research, and academic intelligence compilation.
+**Disclaimer:** TraceBack is strictly intended for authorized digital footprint audits, defensive security research, and academic intelligence compilation.
 The architect accepts absolutely no liability for infrastructure misuse or terms of service violations.